oneapi-src/level-zero-spec/include/tools/PROG.md

 ## <a name="con">Configuration</a>
 Use the ::xetDeviceActivateMetricGroups API call to configure the device for data collection.
 - Subsequent calls to the function will disable device programming for the metric groups not selected for activation.
-- To avoid bogous data only call the ::xetDeviceActivateMetricGroups between experiments i.e. while not collecting data.
+- To avoid undefined results only call the ::xetDeviceActivateMetricGroups between experiments i.e. while not collecting data.

 Programming restrictions:
 - Any combination of metric groups can be configured simultanously provided that all of them have different ::xet_metric_group_properties_t.domain.
 - MetricGroup must be active until ::xetMetricQueryGetData and ::xetMetricTracerClose.
-- Conflicting Groups cannot be activated, in such case the call to TODO ... would fail.
+- Conflicting Groups cannot be activated, in such case the call to ::xetDeviceActivateMetricGroups would fail.

 ## <a name="col">Collection</a>
-There are two modes of metrics collection supported: time based and query based.
+There are two modes of metrics collection supported: time-based and event-based.
-- Time based collection is using a timer as well as other events to store data samples in circular buffer.
+- Time-based collection is using a timer as well as other events to store data samples.
-  A metric tracer interface is a software interface for configuration and collection.
+  A metric tracer interface is the software interface for configuration and collection.
-- Query based metrics collection is based on a pair of Begin/End events appended to command lists.
+- Event-based metrics collection is based on a pair of Begin/End events appended to command lists.
-  Query result generally characterizes device behavior between those events.
+  A metric query interface is the software interface for configuration and collection.

-### <a name="tbs">Time Based</a>
+### <a name="tbs">Metric Tracer</a>
-Time based collection is using a simple Open/Wait/Read/Close scheme:
+Time-based collection uses a simple Open, Wait, Read, Close scheme:
 - ::xetMetricTracerOpen opens the tracer.
 - ::xeEventHostSynchronize and ::xeEventQueryStatus can be used to wait for data.
-- ::xetMetricTracerReadData reads the data.
+- ::xetMetricTracerReadData reads the data to be later processed by ::xetMetricGroupCalculateData.
 - ::xetMetricTracerClose closes the tracer.

-**Note:** To avoid incorrect data, do not reconfigure the device using ::xetDeviceActivateMetricGroups while the tracer is opened.

 ![MetricTracer](../images/tools_metric_tracer.png?raw=true)
 @image latex tools_metric_tracer.png